deepset-ai/haystack-home/content/blog/cpu-optimized-models-with-fastrag/index.md

 tags: ["Integration", "Embeddings", "Retrieval"]
 ---

-One of the main and critical components of a RAG pipeline is the embedding process, which forms the foundation for efficient information retrieval by transforming raw text into machine-readable vector representations.
+One of the main and critical components of a retrieval augmented generation (RAG) pipeline is the embedding process, which forms the foundation for efficient information retrieval by transforming raw text into machine-readable vector representations.
 Embedding models encode textual data into dense vectors, capturing semantic and contextual meaning.
 These models are used to create embeddings for both queries (for retrieval) and documents (for indexing and reranking).
 Therefore, optimizing these models through quantization could improve our RAG application by providing:

 - ***Higher throughput***: useful for reducing the time needed for creating or updating your vectors store.
 - ***Lower latency***: improves real-time experience as creating query embeddings and re-ranking of documents are done online per user input.